-The SRA have generally accepted that since the academic stage of legal education was to be compulsorily followed by the professional stage of education on the Legal Practice Course (LPC) - which tested largely practical skills, such as drafting, advocacy and procedure - it was content to allow the academic stage of training to be mainly theory-based, without concern for authentic assessment practices which provide a more rigorous workplace-aligned assessment framework.
+The SRA have generally accepted that since the academic stage of legal education was to be compulsorily followed by the professional stage of education on the Legal Practice Course (LPC) - which tested largely practical skills, such as drafting, advocacy and procedure - it was satisfied to allow the early academic stage of training to be mainly theory-based, without concern for authentic assessment practices which provide a more rigorous workplace-aligned assessment framework.
+Under the current qualification route, therefore, critical reasoning is incorporated into aspects of both the QLD and the LPC.
+Interestingly, and somewhat surprisingly, there is no formalised split between these two stages, as to where critical reasoning is required or assessed.